harding/bitcoinops.github.io/_posts/en/newsletters/2021-12-08-newsletter.md

 ---
-This week's newsletter describes a post about fee-bumping research and contains our regular sections with the summary of a Bitcoin Core PR Review Club meeting, the latest releases and RCs of Bitcoin software, and notable changes to popular infrastructure projects.
+This week's newsletter describes a post about fee-bumping research and contains our regular sections with the summary of a Bitcoin Core PR Review Club meeting, the latest releases and release candidates for Bitcoin software, and notable changes to popular infrastructure projects.

 ## News

-- **Fee bumping research:** Antoine Poinsot [posted][darosior bump] to the Bitcoin-Dev mailing list a detailed description several concerns developers need to consider when choosing how to fee-bump presigned transactions used in [vaults][topic vaults] and contract protocols such as LN.
+- **Fee bumping research:** Antoine Poinsot [posted][darosior bump] to the Bitcoin-Dev mailing list a detailed description of several concerns developers need to consider when choosing how to fee-bump presigned transactions used in [vaults][topic vaults] and contract protocols such as LN.
 In particular, Poinsot looked at schemes for multiparty